Florida Construction Contractor License Bond: A Comprehensive Guide

 Can Florida Contractors Decrease their Required Bond Amount?

 Florida gives contractors the opportunity to decrease their required bond amount by completing a board-approved financial responsibility course.
 Division 1 contractors who complete this course will only be required to obtain a $10,000 surety bond, and Division 2 contractors who complete this course will only need to obtain a $5,000 surety bond.

 How Can an Insurance Agent Obtain a Florida Construction Contractor License Surety Bond?

 BondExchange makes obtaining a Florida Construction Contractor License Bond easy.
 Simply login to your account and use our keyword search to find the “contractor” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
-Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.
+Gain access now and let us help you satisfy your customers’ needs.
+Our friendly underwriting staff is available by phone (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.